netocodec/archpie-installer/README.md

 #### Current Objective

-Create a simple installer for the SD card!
+Create a console GUI for the deployer!

 ---
-Edit date: 07/05/2021
+Edit date: 10/05/2021

 Edited by: netocodec